 AK/SOSC 4720 6.0 Directed Reading/Special Study.
 Students will do supervised special study in one or two selected areas.
-Students wishing to enrol are to contact the Coordinator of Social Science.
+Students wishing to enrol are to contact the undergraduate program director.

-Prerequisites: 78 credits including at least 12 credits in Social Science courses; or, for students with equivalent preparation, permission of the Coordinator of Social Science.
+Prerequisite: 78 credits including at least 12 credits in social science courses; or, for students with equivalent preparation, permission of the undergraduate program director.